 Shop Linerworld.com

-Common Winter Pool Problems (And How to Avoid Them)
+Common Winter Pool Problems (And Solutions That Work)

 Not properly securing your winter pool cover

-Pool covers that are not secured and tightly wrapped over the pool can easily blow off during the winter months.
-That makes them less effective against winter winds and weather and can allow more dirt and debris in your pool, which creates a hassle come springtime.
+Pool covers that are not secured and tightly wrapped around the pool can easily blow off during the winter months.
+That makes them less effective against winter weather and can allow snow, dirt, and debris in your pool.

-• Make sure the pool cover is tightly secured with a cable and winch to begin with
+• Make sure the pool cover is tightly secured with a cable and winch.

 • In addition to the cable and winch, you can use milk jugs, wall bags, and cover clips to help keep your cover taut and smooth throughout the winter.